owncloud-archive/acceptance-testing/README.md

     $ ./test-master.sh

+Note for Mac User

+xvfb was not found on my Mac OS 10.7, i had to symlink it:

+    $ sudo ln -s /opt/X11/bin/Xvfb /usr/X11/bin/xvfb-run

 Vagrant creates virtual machines with different setups (regarding webserver, browser, database backend, user backend) and runs the tests on them.